 In the early days of network communications, we saw that noise on the transmission lines and cables often led to errors in the transmitted message.
-Most older cable was subject to static and interference and this could cause a bit to flip to a different value as it was being transmitted.
+Most older cables were subject to static interferences and this could cause a bit to flip to a different value as it was being transmitted.

 To overcome this, the idea of parity bits was introduced, using a simple XOR (Exclusive-OR) calculation that would indicate the error.
 The use of check-digits that were built into catalogue numbers or payment card numbers could help ensure that those values were also correct.

 The integrity of the file on a floppy drive or CD (Compact Disk) was proven through the use of Cyclic Redundancy Checks (CRC).
 All of these methods provided some basic protection against errors, especially when the errors were not introduced intentionally.